mrbelowski/PCars2OpenweatherServer/README.md

 ## Building and running

+The app is written in Java 8 and should run with any recent JRE.

 There's a pre-built uber-jar file (jar with all dependencies) in the /build folder, or you can build it yourself with

 ```